Cthutu/agf/README.md

 ![ASCII Pacman](https://i.imgur.com/bYhy97Q.png)

+The demo is just an implementation of pacman and is entirely contained within `src/agf/demo.cc` as the `DemoGame` class.
+You can derive your own class from `agf::Game` and override the two methods (`simulate` and `present`), and instantiate it in the main function.
+Until documentation is written, please refer to the DemoGame class to understand how to use the engine.

 ## Building

 There are 2 ways to build the executable.
 One is via Visual Studio 2017, and another is via a batch file.
 The